If you aren’t getting any attention from your resume you may well be thinking,”What’s wrong with my resume?”

-Over the past 14 years of coaching over 1,000 clients who have gone through career transition, I’ve only come across two resumes that didn’t need at least a little work to make them stronger!
+Over the past 20 years of coaching over 8,000 clients who have gone through one, or more career transitions, I’ve only come across two resumes that didn’t need at least a little work to make them stronger!

 So you’re looking for a job.
 I expect you’re using all the job search methods available including working with recruiters, making applications for advertised roles, networking and targeting companies directly.

 For all that you need a resume – a soft copy for emailed applications and to attach to an application through a job search portal such as www.seek.com.au or www.jobsdb.com and a hard copy to produce when chatting over a coffee during a networking meeting, or the content of your resume readily available to include in your LinkedIn profile so your online presence works for you.